 We are seeking two student trustees to join our Board of Trustees, which is the ultimate authority that governs the charity.
 If you would like to volunteer, help share your Students' Union, and enhance your employability then please get in touch with email@example.com.

 Joe Cooper - Community Trustee

-Joe Cooper is the Head of Operational Partnerships and Transformation at Imperial College London.
+Joe Cooper is the Deputy Director (HR and Service Transformation) at Imperial College London.
 He was previously Managing Director of Imperial College Union and worked in the Students Union sector for 15 years, in a number of elected and appointed roles.
 He has also undertaken a number of voluntary roles, including as a Trustee of a local mental health charity and community centre, and as a founding Director of Canterbury Youth and Student Media Limited.